JamesLiuZX/NFinsighTAnalytics/README.md

 1. If you haven't already, activate your virtual environment for python, and install the `requirements.txt` as described above.
 2. Ensure that your system has Docker installed, and that the Docker daemon is up and running.
 In OSes with GUI, you may simply launch the Docker Desktop client.
+3. Ensure all your environment variables are set.
+Most importantly, this:

+  - `EVENTLET_HUB=poll`.
+To check this, run `echo $EVENTLET_HUB`

-3. Run this command in your terminal:
+4. Run this command in your terminal:

 ```sh
 docker-compose up